palaksharma032/Front-End/Cards/flipping_card/README.md

 ## Notes

-- The image folder name is `Assets` with a capital A.
+- The image folder name is `Assets`.
 - If you move the files, make sure the image paths in the HTML stay correct.

-## Preview

-This project is intended as a small HTML/CSS showcase for GitHub.